 Whatever question most resonates with you, remember it.
 This helps you keep a clear focus so employers can vividly consume the bigger picture you’re painting for them.

 Are you a fresh graduate who’s just come out of university or college?
-If that’s the case, you most likely lack the professional experience and skills job recruiters desire.
+If that’s the case, you most likely lack the professional experience and skills recruiters look for.

-With some level of expertise and skillsets to showcase for with limited evidence (due to limited work experience), you’re at a disadvantage compared to the other applicants who have what you lack.
+With some level of expertise and skillsets due to lack of experience, you’re at a disadvantage compared to the other applicants who are older, and with more experience than you.

 One way to combat this common obstacle is to take advantage of the hobbies and interests resume section.
 If your inner personality and values strongly align with the job responsibilities and cultural environment, recruiters may see you as a more beneficial asset to mold for the future.